 Have you been arrested for driving under the influence of alcohol or drugs?
 In Fairfax VA, DUI offenses are handled by Virginia law §18.2-266.
 The law uses various criteria to determine whether or not it was unlawful for the person in question to have been operating a vehicle.
 Police officers are legally authorized to stop a suspected driver and detain him or her if they have an articulable and valid reason to think the individual is breaking the law.

-Police officers have the legal right to detain a suspect if they have probable cause to think a crime has been committed.
-A combination of field tests and observations are conducted on-site in order to obtain probable cause.
-Suspected drivers are then sent to a court hearing where they can either plead their case or hear the judgment on the available evidence.
-If you are faced with this situation, a Fairfax DUI attorney can help you.
+Police officers have the legal right to detain a suspect if they have probable cause to assume a crime has been committed.
+A combination of field tests and observations are conducted on-site to obtain probable cause.
+Suspected DUI drivers are then sent to a court hearing where they can either plead their case or hear the judgment on the available evidence.
+If you are faced with this situation, an experienced Fairfax DUI attorney can help you.

 There are a number of considerations involved in a DUI case, including the age of the alleged driver, the drugs the person was under the influence of when arrest, and whether or not other crimes compounded the DUI crime.

 For example, a DUI might be able to stand on its own easily if a driver was detained by the side of the road as he was driving home from work.
-But the penalties might be much more severe if driving under the influence only was noted after leading to an accident whether other individuals were killed or injured.
-In the first case, it is likely that the minimum penalty will be administered, while the maximum might be sought in the second case.
+But the penalties might be more severe if driving under the influence was only noted after leading to an accident where other individuals were injured or killed.
+In the first case, the minimum penalty will likely be administered, while the maximum might be sought in the second case.

 When apprehended, a Fairfax DUI lawyer will inform you of the right you have to refuse to take the breathalyzer test.
 However, under Virginia state law, there is “implied consent.”
 When you refuse to take the test at the police station, then you will have committed an additional and separate offense, and an unreasonable refusal comes with automatic penalties.